exercism/problem-specifications/CONTRIBUTING.md

-The test suite is usually named with _test_ or _Test_ in the filename, though some language tracks have other conventions (e.g. _spec_ is fairly common, and sometimes it's just a matter of a different file extention).
+The test suite is usually named with _test_ or _Test_ in the filename, though some language tracks have other conventions (e.g. _spec_ is fairly common, and sometimes it's just a matter of a different file extension).

 If you're unsure where to make the change, ask us, and we'll help you figure it out.